300Mbps Datarate, 5GHz Wireless Bridge. 15dBi Antenna, 29dBm, WPA/WPA2, POE/PS, 25ft. cat5e (2x), Pre-Configured - 1/4 mile - PAIR

 The site to site wireless Bridge antennas are pre-configured for "out of the box" installation and operation.
 External Signal LED's will assist with alignment and troubleshooting procedures.
 Maximum cat5e cable to be used on each end is 250ft.
 (Shielded cat5e is recommended).
 1 year warranty includes technical support.

 Brand new 802.11N Point to Point Wireless Bridge includes a pair of outdoor access points, that have an integrated 15dBi directional patch antenna built into the enclosure.
 This means that only a single cat5e cable is connected from the outdoor radio to the indoor network.
 Once the AP's are installed at each location, the Wireless Bridge operates as a transparent, layer 2 bridge, and will pass all network traffic between your two locations.
-The Wireless Bridge operates similar to an invisible Ethernet cable connecting your two locations.
+This 5GHz wireless bridge kit operates similar to an invisible Ethernet cable connecting your two locations.
 Each antenna has a beam width of about 15°, so aligning the antennas is easy.
 Furthermore, you will have the ability to view real time signal strength, link quality, and noise level, using the web based configuration.
 Each AP has a static IP address, used strictly for web based configuration, and troubleshooting.

 Connection to Network: